Urban Guide Quebec

 Simply put, a warm jacket/parka is a lifesaver during a Quebec City winter.
 When choosing a jacket or parka, buy one which is down-filled (or similar).

 I’m not kidding when I say January and February can be really, really, really cold at times.
 While Canada Goose is a popular brand, I’m a big fan of Columbia jackets.
+It’s important to remember that you don’t want to be too warm because once you start sweating, the cold hits you faster.

 Winter packing list: Sorrel boots!

 A good pair of winter boots is crucial in winter, especially if you plan to spend a lot of time outside.
-Walking conditions can change quickly in Quebec City, so boots with good traction and the added bonus of ice cleats/crampons are highly recommended.
+Walking conditions can change quickly in Quebec City, so boots with good traction and the bonus of ice cleats/crampons are highly recommended.

-4. snowpants
+4. Snowpants

 Snow pants are an essential part of a winter packing list for a Quebec City winter.